seyfi-hobbies/STC-C51-Game-Kit/README.md

 ## Screenshot:
 ![In-Game](https://raw.githubusercontent.com/seyfi-hobbies/STC-C51-Game-Kit/main/images/conversion.png)

-This game kit is very chip and some of them comes with STC15F2K60S2.
+This game kit is very cheap and some of them comes with STC15F2K60S2.
 If your chip is different the code examples might not work.
 I have another kit with STC15W408S which doesn't have enough flash memory for graphical programs.